pikatchu/closedsource/book/0060-the_call.md

 Leo sat on Elias’ couch, his legs crossed, his mind still buzzing with everything that had happened.

-Elias paced the room, his arms crossed, looking deeply troubled.
+Elias paced the room, looking deeply troubled.

 "You heard them?"
 Elias asked, his voice sharp with disbelief.
 "Are you absolutely sure?"